Accelerate your Industry 4.0 startup with real customers

 No, we’re looking for entrepreneurs living anywhere in Israel, if they’re addressing the industrial market (see below).
 And we don’t mandate moving to the Galilee.

-For the 2018 cohort, the accelerator’s sessions in Karmiel are held once a week, and it’s not required to be present at Karmiel in person more than this.
+The accelerator’s sessions in Karmiel are held once a week, and it’s not required to be present at Karmiel in person more than this.
+Some of the sessions will be done using the internet (Zoom).

 What startup stage is relevant to be accepted to the accelerator program?

-The pre-accelerator is intended for entrepreneurs with only an idea or technology but before penetrating the market (i.e., no customers using the product, or very few).
-You can be a single entrepreneur without a team, that’s ok.
+WAVE1 is intended for entrepreneurs before penetrating the market (i.e., no customers using the product, or very few).
+You can be a single entrepreneur without a team and even with just a startup idea, that’s ok.

-The accelerator is intended for a bit more mature startups, already having a product with initial customers, looking for fast growth after already nailing down some basic business model assumptions.
+WAVE2 is intended for early-stage startups which are a bit more mature, already having a product with initial customers, looking for additional market validation and later on fast growth, after already nailing down some basic business model assumptions.
+Some WAVE1 startups are going to continue to WAVE2, and some startups start directly with WAVE2.

 Can I continue working or studying while taking part in the accelerator?
 How much time would I physically be spending in the accelerator weekly?

-For the “pre-accelerator” – yes, you can study or work while participating.
+For the WAVE1 – yes, you can study or work while participating.
 We require in-person attendance once a week, usually on Friday morning or sometimes on Thursday afternoon or evening.

 In between these weekly sessions, you’re expected to work on your startup, make real progress and get in touch with the mentors, but this can be done using Skype, or phone or meeting in a place which is convenient for all.
 Focusing only on your startup would probably make it easier for you to make real progress faster but you should be able to continue working or studying even with participating.

-For the “accelerator” track – we require at least one of the co-founders to be fully dedicated to working on your startup, in Karmiel or not.
+For WAVE2 – we require at least one of the co-founders to be fully dedicated to working on the startup, in Karmiel or not.

 Are you only focusing on industrial related startups?
 What does it mean anyway?

-Yes, the Galilee Accelerator is looking only for startups that address the needs and problems of the industrial sector, i.e., manufacturers.
-This may include not only the production aspect, but other factory related domains such as supply chain, logistics, maintenance, service, employees training etc.
+Yes, the Galilee Accelerator for Smart Industry is looking only for startups that address the needs and problems of the industrial sector, i.e., manufacturers.
+This may include not only the production aspect, but other factory related domains such as supply chain, logistics, maintenance, service, engineering etc.

 Are you taking equity in my startup?
 IP rights related to my patent?
 Is it really free of charge?